PythWare/Lore-App/README.md

 1. The Container Builder script will create Lore file(.Lore file) after asking what you want the name of the file to be.

+2. If the file is detected it will offer updating or replacing

-2. It will ask for the amount of characters you want to add along with the name and description of each character.
+3. It will ask for the amount of characters you want to add along with the name and description of each character.

-3. It will compress the character names and descriptions using ZLIB if it detects the compressed size of the text will be smaller than the original size.
+4. It will compress the character names and descriptions using ZLIB if it detects the compressed size of the text will be smaller than the original size.

-4. Creates the reference file(.Ref file) for the Lore file created.
+5. Creates the reference file(.Ref file) for the Lore file created.

 Current features for the Lore App script(GUI based using Tkinter):